qawemlilo/Bookmarks/README.md

 After much deliberation I finally decided that if i needed a tailored bookmarking service, i was going to build it myself(troubles of being a self-proclaimed hacker) - here is my solution.

-## THE SOLUTION
+### THE SOLUTION

 A hacker's bookmarks is written in 100% JavaScript and stores all bookmarks in a Google Docs Spreadsheet.
 To retrieve data, the application creates a YQL query that returns data in JSONP format.

 The most wonderful thing about this app is that it does not require a cent to set up!
-Site Hosting: Github (free),
+Site Hosting: Github (free)
 Data Storage: Google Docs Spreadsheet (free)
 Data Retrieval: Yahoo!
 YQL (free)